5mehulhelp5/daffodil/libs/design/media-gallery/README.md

 # Media Gallery
-`<daff-media-gallery>` is used to display a group of `[daffThumbnail]`s in a gallery format.
+Media gallery is used to display a group of thumbnails in a gallery format.

+## Overview
 Media galleries are useful to showcase multiple images related to a single product or topic.

 ## Usage